 January 31-April 14, 2019

-NUMU’s In the Artist’s Studio exhibition series supports NUMU’s mission to share stories in new ways.
+NUMU’s In the Artist’s Studio exhibition series, introduced in 2018, supports the museum’s mission to share stories in new ways.
 Most people do not have the opportunity to visit an artist’s studio and learn firsthand how artwork is made, and more importantly why it is made.
-Through this series NUMU offers insight into the practice of artmaking and shares with the community the ingenuity, intelligence and empathy that goes into the creative process.
-NUMU introduced the series in January 2018 featuring the studios and practices of San Jose-based artists George Rivera and Kristin Lindseth.
+Through this program, NUMU offers insight into the practice of artmaking and shares with the community the ingenuity, intelligence and empathy that goes into the creative process.

 An artist’s studio is both a sacred creative space and a functional workshop, each as unique as the individual artist.
 The studios of artists provide a treasure trove of insight into their practices and personas.
 Examples from art history include painter Francis Bacon, known for working amongst a disheveled hoard of creative material.
 Georgia O’Keefe’s adobe home studio is filled with found bone fragments and rocks, and punctuated with windows that provide magnificent views - all informed and inspired her creative process.
 Constantin Brancusi’s workspace was chock-full with not only his sculptures, but also his own handmade furniture.

-Warren Chang will also present an exhibition of large scale paintings of migrant farmworkers titled Voice of the Fields.
+Warren Chang’s exhibition of large scale paintings of migrant farmworkers, titled Voice of the Fields, is also on view.
 More information is available here.